 Many people have deal-breakers or conditions that they establish early on in a relationship; circumstances or traits that would be grounds for either ending the relationship, or re-evaluating it seriously.

-Below are a few signs that the love you’re feeling isn’t exactly unconditional, and what that might mean for both you, and your partner.
+Here are 7 signs that you’re experiencing conditional love, and what that might mean for you, your partner, and your relationship.

 1. You Have Expectations Of Them